 If you live with neuropathic pain, you may benefit from peripheral nerve stimulation.
-Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta and Atlanta, Georgia, offer minimally invasive, customizable peripheral nerve stimulation to eliminate your nerve pain.
+Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta, Georgia, offer minimally invasive, customizable peripheral nerve stimulation to eliminate your nerve pain.
 If you want to learn more about peripheral nerve stimulation, call US Neuropathy Centers or make an appointment online today.

 Peripheral nerve stimulation is an innovative pain management technique that uses a mild electrical pulse to block pain signals.